oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

 2. Use the following command to start the `image-consumer`:

+    > **Note:** We do not control the type of images being posted to Twitter.
+Some of the content might be unsavory.
+Several images have been bundled with the source code zip file under the `~/senti-meter-demo/images` folder.
+You can use the bundled images without starting the `image-consumer`.

     ```bash
     [opc@senti-meter-server ~]$ <copy>npm run image-consumer</copy>
     ```

     This process performs a query on past tweets using the filter defined in `.env` for the `IMAGE_QUERY` parameter.
 The default value queries for tweets which mention `@redbullracing`, contain images, and are not a retweet.
     Each image extracted is saved in the `~/senti-meter-demo/images` folder.
 A maximum of 300 images will be downloaded before the process exists.
-You can exist the `image-consumer` process using `Ctrl+C` when you feel like you have enough image for the demo.
+You can exist the `image-consumer` process using `Ctrl+C` when you feel like you have enough images for the demo.

-    > **Note:** We do not control the type of images being posted to Twitter.
-Some of the content might be unsavory.

-2. Use the following command to start the `image-processor`:
+3. Use the following command to start the `image-processor`:

     ```bash
     [opc@senti-meter-server ~]$ <copy>npm run image-processor</copy>